-Criteria For a course to qualify as meeting a Capstone it must include all of the following: demonstrate integration of the program learning outcomes; demonstrate integration of the general education model themes; 4000 level; total 3 academic credits; and, taken in the final 30 credits of study.
-Instructions for applying for ILO designation Using the tool provided, check the boxes that correspond with the focus of the course learning outcomes for your course.
+Criteria For a course to qualify as meeting a Capstone it must include all of the following: demonstrate integration of the program learning outcomes; demonstrate integration of the general education model themes; 4000 level; total 3 academic credits; and, taken in the final 30 credits of study Instructions for applying for ILO designation taken in the final 30 credits of study.
+Using the tool provided, check the boxes that correspond with the focus of the course learning outcomes for your course.
 The review of the course submissions will consider: a) the completed tool and the course proposal; and, b) will examine for evidence of a substantive match between the ILO and course foci.